 - Learn how to apply both critical and creative thinking with confidence.

 - Gain experience in humanities and social science research methods, textual analysis, and service-learning opportunities.

 - Develop oral and written communication skills through multiple platforms and technologies.

 - Work with an engaged, award-winning core faculty who will guide you through each stage of the academic process.

-Scholars in African American Studies come from all racial and ethnic backgrounds and work in fields that deepen the public understanding of minority experiences.
-Be a part of a community of scholars that includes historian Darlene Clark Hine, artist Jonathan Green, and economist Julianne Malveaux.
+Scholars in African American Studies work in fields that deepen the public understanding of minority experiences.
+Be a part of a community of scholars that includes historian Darlene Clark Hine, artist Jonathan Green and economist Julianne Malveaux.